acodernamedoliver/image-grabber/README.md

 ## TODO
 ### Add support for
-- flickr
-- you tell me :blush:
+- you tell me by opening a new issue:blush:

-### Other
-- provide option for custom directory